Polygram (geometry)

 In geometry, a generalized polygon can be called a polygram, and named specifically by its number of sides.
 All polygons are polygrams, but they can also include disconnected sets of edges, called a compound polygon.
 For example, a regular pentagram, {5/2}, has 5 sides, and the regular hexagram, {6/2} or 2{3}, has 6 sides divided into two triangles.

 A regular polygram {p/q} can either be in a set of regular star polygons (for gcd(p,q) = 1, q > 1) or in a set of regular polygon compounds (if gcd(p,q) > 1).

 Etymology

 The polygram names combine a numeral prefix, such as penta-, with the Greek suffix -gram (in this case generating the word pentagram).
 The prefix is normally a Greek cardinal, but synonyms using other prefixes exist.
-The -gram suffix derives from γραμμῆς (grammos) meaning a line.
+The -gram suffix derives from γραμμή (grammē) meaning a line.

 Generalized regular polygons

 A regular polygram, as a general regular polygon, is denoted by its Schläfli symbol {p/q}, where p and q are relatively prime (they share no factors) and q ≥ 2.
 For integers p and q, it can be considered as being constructed by connecting every qth point out of p points regularly spaced in a circular placement.